Skip to contents

 kable(head(dat))

-Or you can get only a part of the dataset by defining filters argument.
+You can get only a part of the dataset by defining filters argument.
 It should be named list, where names corresponds to variable names (lower case) and values are vectors of codes corresponding desired series (upper case).
-For time variable, in addition to a time, also a sinceTimePeriod and a lastTimePeriod can be used.
+For time variable, in addition to a time or TIME_PERIOD , also sinceTimePeriod, untilTimePeriod and a lastTimePeriod can be used.

 kable(dat2)